stormrust/music/youtube/gillianwelch.md

 But I know that I feel better when I sing
 Burdens are lifted from me
 That's my voice rising

 It's not a movie, no private screening
-This method acting--I call it living
+This method acting, I call it living
 It's like a fountain, the door is open
 We have a problem with no solution
 But to love and to be loved

 So thank you friends for the time we've shared
 Your love stays with me like sunlight and air
 And though I truly wish I could keep hanging around here
 My joy is covering me, soon I will disappear

 He came dancing across the water
 With his galleons and guns
 Looking for the new world